sous-chefs/postgresql/README.md

   of PostgreSQL.

 * `node['postgresql']['initdb_locale']` - Sets the default locale for the
   database cluster.
-If this attribue is not specified, the locale is inherited from the environment that initdb runs in.
-Sometimes you must have a system locale that is not what you want for your database cluster, and this attribute addresses those scenarios.
+If this attribute is not specified, the locale is inherited from the environment that initdb runs in.
+Sometimes you must have a system locale that is not what you want for your database cluster, and this attribute addresses that scenario.
 Valid only for EL-family distros (RedHat/Centos/etc.).

 The following attributes are generated in